New York Giants vs. Atlanta Falcons NFL Week 3 Odds, Plays and Insights for September 26, 2021

 Over/under insights

-- New York and its opponent combined to score over 47.5 points, the current matchup's point total, twice last season.
+- New York played two games with over 47.5 points scored, its current matchup's point total, last season.

-- Atlanta's games went over 47.5 total points scored in eight of 16 matchups last year.
+- Eight of Atlanta's 16 games last season went over 47.5 total points scored.

-- Opponents of these two teams averaged a combined 48.2 points per game last season, 0.7 more than the point total for this matchup.
+- Opponents of the two teams averaged a combined 0.7 more points per game last season (48.2) than this matchup's total of 47.5 points.

-- The Giants' average point total in matchups last year was 45.3, 2.2 points below the over/under in this game.
+- The average over/under the Giants had set in matchups last year was 2.2 less points than this outing's point total.

-- The average total in Falcons games in 2020 was 3.9 more points than the point total of 47.5 for this outing.

 Giants stats and trends